Rumpunzel/rpg-thingy/characters/the-heart-of-rpg-thingy.md

 rpg-thingy calls these the **Truth** and the **Lie** your character believes.
 A lie they must grow to face and a truth to keep them pressing on, to forge a story wroth remembering.
 And who knows, perhaps we might even grow a little with them.

-## The Truth
+## Your Anchor

-The Truth your characters believes in is an objectively true fact about your character.
+Your Anchor is a special [Trait](traits) at the center of your character's identity.
+It is something your character believes, which is objectively true.
+It might be something they believe about themself or the world around them.

-You can either phrase it as a statement...
+You can either phrase it like a normal trait...

 {: .important-title }
+Legendary blademaster from the far east.

+{: .important-title }
+Brave protector with a bleeding heart.

+...or as phrase it as a statement...

+{: .important-title }
 The traitor who killed my father must die.

-{: .important-title }
-The honour of my family will endure.

 ...or as a quote your character might regularly think, say, or embody.

 {: .important-title }
-"Every one of my friends can rely on me through hell."

-{: .important-title }
 "BY THE POWER OF GRAYSKULL, I HAVE THE POWER!"

-The sign of a good Truth is that whenever you find yourself in a tricky situation or unsure what to do next, you can look at your character sheet, and it nudges you into the right direction.
+The sign of a good Anchor is that whenever you find yourself in a tricky situation or unsure what to do next, you can look at your character sheet, and it nudges you into the right direction.

-The Truth you formulate for your character is incredibly useful for your fellow players.
+The Anchor you formulate for your character is incredibly useful for your fellow players.
 It tells everyone at the table what you want to do with your character.
-If part of your belief is that your character is the `"Patriarch of the Goldwyn family"`, then that is not up to question.
-The Truth encompasses what your character excels at and who they truly are.
+If part of your belief is that your character is the `Patriarch of the Goldwyn family`, then that is not up to question.
+The Anchor encompasses what your character excels at and who they truly are.

-## The Lie
+## Your Trouble

-Just like the Truth your character believes in, you can phrase the Lie your they believe either as a statement about them or as something they regularly think or say, though the Lie is not objectively true.
+Just like your Anchor, your character believes in, you can phrase the Lie your they believe either as a statement about them or as something they regularly think or say, though the Lie is not objectively true.
 To be more precise, it comes in two different flavors:

 A conviction your character believes to be true, wittingly or unwittingly, though it is a delusion, a self-deception or misjudgement about their surroundings that you, as a player, know to be incorrect.
 The central questions such a Lie poses are: How will the character learn?
 What will it take?
 Where will it take?
 Will they find the courage to face the truth when push comes to shove?